d2dindustries/Pictawall/README.md

 ### Functionality

-The project current functions for both the Pixabay API, as well as a generic form of JSON data.
-In order to add any addition API support, you would just need to include the appropriate Photo Source Data Model/Wrapper under the models folder, and then integrate it into GalleryGridFragment.java.
+The project currently functions for both the Pixabay API and a generic form of JSON data.
+In order to add any additional API support, you would need to include the appropriate Photo Source Data Model + Wrapper under the models folder, and then integrate it into GalleryGridFragment.java to make the apprporiate API calls.

 ***